sethforprivacy/sethforprivacy.com/content/posts/community-drama-and-mobile-os.md

 I was very much on the fence about this decision, but continued to recommend both GrapheneOS and CalyxOS as alternatives for those not wanting to pay the subscription or unwilling to use a source-available project.

-*Note: Since writing this post I have changed to using CalyxOS.
-For more details on the thought process on the change, please see [written a post]({{< ref "/content/posts/switching-to-calyxos.md#why-calyxos" >}})*
+_Note: Since writing this post I have changed to using CalyxOS.
+For more details on the thought process on the change, please see [Switching to CalyxOS]({{< ref "/content/posts/switching-to-calyxos.md#why-calyxos" >}})_

 # GrapheneOS community member's organized campaign of harassment, slander, and brigading

-Unfortunately, choosing CopperheadOS of my own free will and writing about it during my free time was taken as an attack and misinformation campaign on GrapheneOS by their leader [Daniel Micay](https://tweet.lambda.dance/DanielMicay) and others in the community.
+Unfortunately, choosing CopperheadOS of my own free will and writing about it during my free time was taken as an attack and misinformation campaign on GrapheneOS by their leader [Daniel Micay](https://nitter.sethforprivacy.com/DanielMicay) and others in the community.

-As soon as I posted about how much I was enjoying CopperheadOS and what had helped me with the transition, I began receiving [canned reply spam](https://twitter.com/anupritaisno1/status/1350497125021278208?s=20) (one of many examples, see [another new/purchased user account here](https://tweet.lambda.dance/twitty16553128)) from new or purchased accounts anytime I mentioned CopperheadOS.
+As soon as I posted about how much I was enjoying CopperheadOS and what had helped me with the transition, I began receiving [canned reply spam](https://twitter.com/anupritaisno1/status/1350497125021278208?s=20) (one of many examples, see [another new/purchased user account here](https://nitter.sethforprivacy.com/twitty16553128)) from new or purchased accounts anytime I mentioned CopperheadOS.

+***Edit: The tweet and account above have both been deleted since writing this article.***

 Members of the GrapheneOS community also started messaging members of the Monero community directly, attempting to undermine my reputation and contributions: